Science

 Organization

-Final exam with a make-up session in most of the UE, continuous control sometimes, especially for the practical work
+Final exam with make-up session in most courses, continuous assessment in some cases, particularly for practical work

 Read more